T-Pau/Joyride/README.md

 ## Raw Data

-This displays the 5 digital input lines and the 2 analog potentiometers as values from 0 to 255.
+This displays the 5 digital input lines and the two analog potentiometers as values from 0 to 255.

 ## Userport Joystick Adapter